Policy Riders: A Guide to the Bells and Whistles of Individual Disability Insurance – Part 1

 An Introduction to Policy Riders

 In this series of posts we will evaluate the policy riders offered by most disability insurance companies in addition to their basic terms of their policies.
-A policy rider is an add-on provision at an additional cost that provides you with additional benefits and/or terms not included in a standard policy.
+A policy rider is an add-on provision at an additional cost that provides you with additional disability benefits and/or terms not included in a standard policy.
 Individual disability insurance policies have very little room for modification or customization outside of choosing your monthly benefit amount.
-Policy riders allow you to customize certain aspects of your policy based on your individual needs.
+Policy riders allow you to customize certain aspects of your disability insurance policy based on your individual needs.

 Doctors, dentists, and other professionals purchase disability insurance policies to protect their earning potential and the time and money they’ve invested in their careers.
 The basic provisions of an individual disability insurance policy, however, may not be enough to protect you in the event of a disability.
 Policy riders may be necessary to ensure that your financial future is secure if you become disabled.